Taxel/PlexTraktSync/README.md

 ### I have season 0 matching errors

-Season 0 folder must only contains episodes being officially in season 0.
+Season 0 folder must only contains episodes belonging to season 0, also named specials.
-Trailers, deleted scenes, featurettes, interviews,... must be stored in a separate [Extra folder][extra-folder] according to Plex rules.
+Trailers, deleted scenes, featurettes, interviews,... must be stored in a separate [Extra folder][extra-folder] (not in season 0) according to Plex rules.
-Keep in mind that seasons 0 are not really official so datasources (tmdb, imdb and tvdb) sometimes don't correspond.
+Keep in mind that seasons 0 aren't really official so datasources (tmdb, imdb and tvdb) sometimes don't correspond.
+Check season 0 of shows on trakt.tv to identify those special episodes.
 Use tmdb as Plex source as much as you can.

 [extra-folder]: https://support.plex.tv/articles/local-files-for-tv-show-trailers-and-extras/